furudean/vscode-renpy-warp/README.md

 ![The accessibility prompt on macOs](images/accessibility.png)

+## Version support

+Ren'Py 8+ has full feature support.
+Ren'Py 7 and lower does not support RPE features as there is no websockets client library distributed with the binary.

 ## Troubleshooting

 In order to use the current line/file feature, your game must be compatible with